Research Capacity Building

 AAPCHO research capacity building programs help increase a community health centers’ ability to conduct community-based research projects.

-- Pacific Islander Primary Center of Excellence
+- Pacific Islander Center of Primary Care Excellence

 - Impact of PRAPARE Social Determinants of Health for Community Health Center Diabetic Patients